Make these festive Pumpkin Cake Pops for a delicious fall treat! Moist and so flavorful, this recipe uses cake mix for simple and convenient prep.

 Instructions

-- Spray the bottom and sides of a 9x13 baking dish with nonstick cooking spray.
+- Preheat oven to 350 degrees F (175 degrees C).
+Spray the bottom and sides of a 9x13 baking dish with nonstick cooking spray.

-- Bake for 15-20 minutes, until a toothpick inserted in the center comes out clean.
+- Pour the batter into the baking dish.
+Bake for 15-20 minutes, until a toothpick inserted in the center comes out clean.
+Remove the cake from the oven and cool for about 1 hour.

-- Add the cream cheese frosting, and mix the crumbs into it until you have a 'dough'.
-(I find it is easiest to just use my hands for this)2 tablespoons cream cheese frosting
+- Once the cake is cool, break it into pieces and crumble it into a large bowl.
+Add the cream cheese frosting, and mix until you have a 'dough'.
+(I find it is easiest to just use my hands for this.)2 tablespoons cream cheese frosting

 - Using a cookie dough scoop, or a spoon, scoop the dough, roll it into balls, and place on a plate or baking sheet.